cs411-alawini/sp24-cs411-team084-MIMN/doc/2_database_design.md

 - **Assumption:** We encourage users to submit application results to contribute to the community voluntarily, allowing for submission of multiple results or opting not to participate.
 Meanwhile, each application must be traceable to a specific applicant.

 ### 4. User - Area: interested
-- **Many to Many:** A user may express interest in an array of areas, while each area may attract interest from zero or many students.
+- **One to Many:** A user may express interest in just one area, while each area may attract interest from zero or many students.
 - **Assumption:** This comes from the website constraint.
-When users create accounts, they will be encouraged to optionally indicate areas of interest for customized matches.
+When users create accounts, they will be prompted to indicate areas of interest for customized matches.
 It is possible that a certain area might not captivate the interest of any user.

 ### 5. University - Ranking: has
 - **One to Many:** Each university may have multiple rankings across various areas of study.
 However, each ranking record must be associated with one university.